 I nodded, with a heavy heart.
 I had read it in the papers, I remembered now.
 And again, a terrible questioning came over me.
 Who was this girl, what was this girl, who seemed to have my heart in her keeping?

 Why did not a merciful God let me die then?

 Befogged with exhaustion, bemused in a dire enchantment, my mind was incapable of thought.
 And yet, some soul-process akin to that which saves the sleepwalker poised at perilous heights sounded its warning now.

-I approached the neighborhood of the canal-boat as the distant city clock chimed the first stroke of twelve.
+I approached the neighborhood of the canal-boat as the distant city clock chimed the first stroke of 12.
 It was the dark of the moon and the sky was overcast.
 Heat-lightning flickered low in the sky, seeming to come from every point of the compass and circumscribe the horizon, as if unseen fires burned behind the rim of the world.
-By its fitful glimmer, I saw a new thing: between the old boat and the canal bank stretched a long, slim, solid-looking shadow—a plank had been let down!
-In that moment, I realized that I had been playing with powers of evil which had no intention now to let me go, which were indeed about to lay hold upon me with an inexorable grasp.
+By its fitful glimmer, I saw a new thing—between the old boat and the canal bank stretched a long, slim; solid-looking shadow—a plank had been let down!
+In that moment, I realized that I had been playing with powers of evil which had no intent now to let me go, which were indeed about to lay hold upon me with an inexorable grasp.
 Why had I come tonight?
 Why, but that the spell of the enchantment laid upon me was a thing more potent, and far more unbreakable, than any wholesome spell of love?
 The creature I sought out—oh, I remembered now, with the cold perspiration beading my brow, the lore hidden away between the covers of the dark old book which I had read so many years ago and half forgotten!—until dim memories of it stirred within me, this last day and night.